-This year, Slow Food – an educational non-profit dedicated to promoting sustainability and connecting farmers, cooks, educators, students and others who care about food and the environment — launched “Time for Lunch,” a national campaign to provide kids with real, healthy food.
-Locally, members of Slow Food Spokane River have organized an Eat-In next Monday, on Labor Day.
-The gathering is designed to raise awareness of the kinds of meals served to the more than 30 million children who take part in the National School Lunch Program, according to this story from Down to Earth Northwest.
+This year, Slow Food – a national nonprofit dedicated to promoting sustainability and connecting farmers, cooks, educators, students and others who care about food and the environment — launched “Time for Lunch,” a national campaign to provide kids with real, healthy food at school.
+Locally, members of Slow Food Spokane River have organized an Eat-In today.

-The Eat-In also will give participants the chance to learn more about the Child Nutrition Act, which Congress is expected to reauthorize this year.
+The Eat-In will give participants the chance to learn more about the Child Nutrition Act, which Congress is expected to reauthorize this year.
 Slow Food is asking lawmakers to allocate more money toward school meals.
-Schools receive a cash reimbursement for every meal that’s served, but less than $1 of each meal is spent on actual ingredients, according to Slow Food USA.
+Schools receive a cash reimbursement for every meal that’s served, but less than $1 of each meal is spent on actual ingredients.
 Instead, the money pays for labor, equipment and overhead costs.
-A petition from The Time for Lunch campaign wants Congress to allocate $1 more per day per child for lunch.
-It also wants the government to establish standards for all food sold at school, including vending machines as well as provide funding to teach children healthy eating habits through farm-to-school programs and school gardens.
+A petition from the Time for Lunch campaign wants Congress to allocate $1 more per day per child for lunch and establish standards for all food sold at school.

-WHERE: Comstock Park’s picnic area, Spokane’s South Hill
+Where: Comstock Park’s picnic area on Spokane’s South Hill.

 What do your kids eat for lunch at school?